llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

-Next, install the MLIR [extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) into Visual Studio Code (the language server works with other IDEs but their setup will be different).
+Next, install the MLIR [extension](https://marketplace.visualstudio.com/items?itemName=llvm-vs-code-extensions.vscode-mlir) into Visual Studio Code (the language server works with other editors but their setup will be different).

 Then follow the setup instructions